-Different types of foods share flavor compounds.
-The thicker the line, the more shared compounds.
-This data can be used to invent new and amazing flavor pairings.
+Different types of foods share identical flavor compounds.
+In the image above a thicker line indicates more shared compounds.
+This data was put together by Foodpairing.com and has been used to invent novel flavor pairings.

 Difference Between Flavor and Taste

-- A combination of compounds and aromas from natural ingredients: raspberry, vanilla, basil, etc.
+- A combination of compounds and aromas from natural ingredients such as raspberry, vanilla, basil, etc.

-- Any of the 6 sensed characterstics: sweet, salty, bitter, sour, umami and fat.
+- Any of our sensed characteristics including sweet, salty, bitter, sour, umami, and fat.

 How to Pair by Flavor

 All foods contain flavor compounds.
 For example, the aroma of banana and pear is a compound called isoamyl acetate.
 Flavor pairing is simply matching foods together that have the same flavor compounds.
 Want to know what foods match together?
 Over the last 5 years the website foodpairing.com has been steadily identifying the compounds in over 1000 different vegetables, prepared meats, spices, juices, flowers, etc. into their pairing database.

 Our senses are not limited to flavors, we can also sense taste; a less-defined sensation that involves the texture of different molecules on our palates.
 Taste pairing balances the 6 tastes (salt, sweet, acid, fat, bitter, and umami) with one another.